cv007/C-PlusPlus-Peripheral-Style/mega4809_Pin.md

 ----------

-**The PINS::PIN enum is similar, and all the available pins for the mega4809 were not specified for this example, but you get the idea (an mcu specific enum for PINS::PIN).**
+**The PINS::PIN enum is the same as before, but all the available pins for the mega4809 were specified in this example.**

 **Since this example adds setting pin properties, some other enums in the PINS namespace is added.**
 ```